Stassi Schroeder: Fashion

 Schroeder worked as a model for several years, appearing in magazines like Italian Vanity Fair, 944, Glamour, Genlux and Us Weekly.
 She has graced the covers of numerous magazines, including Millennium, Cliché and Pacific.
 Schroeder introduced a capsule collection with accessories e-retailer ShopPrimadonna.com which officially launched in December 2014.
-"When Shop Prima Donna came to me about designing a line for them, I just knew statement necklaces were what I wanted to do.
-I wanted to do something that has an Egyptian vibe because I love gold but with a ladylike twist [with] pearls and stones," Schroeder said of the collaboration.
 She released a clothing line in collaboration with JustFab in July 2019.
 The collection has two parts "Next Level Basics" and "#OOTN (Outfit of the Night)".

 She has received noteworthy praise for her style from periodicals such as People magazine, who described Schroeder as "the most fashion-focused of all her castmates" on Vanderpump Rules.

 Writing

 Schroeder worked as a style critic writing for Vanderpump's daughter's website, The Divine Addiction.
 Schroeder's book Next Level Basic: The Definitive Basic Bitch Handbook was released on April 16, 2019, by Gallery Books.
 The book was third on the New York Times Best Seller list.
 The book is a humorous celebration of her most basic tendencies and a defense of the basic culture.
 In the book, she lists her favorite beauty products, a guide to the best Ranch dressings, tips on how to look good on social media and a graph indicating how psycho you are based on the charge of your phone.
 She wrote a wedding column titled "Basic Bride" for Glamour magazine for three months in 2020.

-Her second book titled Off with My Head: The Definitive Basic B*tch Handbook to Surviving Rock Bottom was published on April 26, 2022, by Gallery Books.
+Her second book, also a New York Times Bestseller, titled Off with My Head: The Definitive Basic B*tch Handbook to Surviving Rock Bottom was published on April 26, 2022, by Gallery Books.

 Other ventures

 Schroeder is popular on social media and endorses products such as beauty and wellness products on Instagram.
 She has partnered with several brands, including Taco Bell food, Botox Cosmetic prescription medicine, Bondi Sands tanning foam and bioClarity skin products.

 On February 1, 2019, Schroeder, Kristen Doute and Katie Maloney-Schwartz launched a wine in partnership with Nocking Point Wines called "Basic Witch Potion No. 1".
 Their second collaboration with Nocking Point Wines, "Basic Witch Potion No. 2" Rosé was launched on June 1, 2019.
+In June 2020, "Basic Witch Potion No.1" and "Basic Witch Potion No.2" were removed from Nocking Point Wines' store following the firings of Doute and Schroeder.
 In 2015, she launched a podcast titled Straight Up with Stassi, which she hosted weekly for five years.
 Schroeder announced that she is doing "Straight Up With Stassi LIVE" podcast tour in four cities in September 2019.

 In March 2021, Schroeder announced her new venture with husband Beau Clark, a Patreon-hosted parenting podcast entitled The Good The Bad The Baby.

+In September 2022, Schroeder relaunched Straight Up With Stassi.
+Schroeder announced in March 2023 that she is doing Straight Up With Stassi LIVE – The Mommy Dearest Tour in an initial eleven cities throughout April and May 2023.
+She embarked on the tour with husband, Beau Clark, and friend Taylor Strecker.
+The tour was later expanded to last through June.